title : Gala (2015)

 with the support of : CND Centre national de la danse (Pantin) and Ménagerie de Verre (Paris) in the framework of Studiolab for providing studio spaces

 thanks to : the partners and participants of the Dance and voice workshops, NL Architects and Les rendez-vous d’ailleurs

 duration : 1h30 approx

-R.B Jérôme Bel is supported by the Direction régionale des affaires culturelles d'Ile-de-France, French Ministry for Culture and Communication, by the Institut Français, French Ministry for Foreign Affairs, for its international tours and by ONDA - Office National de Diffusion Artistique - for its tours in France
+R.B Jérôme Bel is supported by the Direction régionale des affaires culturelles d'Ile-de-France, French Ministry for Culture, by the Institut Français, French Ministry for Foreign Affairs, for its international tours and by ONDA - Office National de Diffusion Artistique - for its tours in France

 R.B.
 Jérôme Bel :

 artistic advice and executive direction : Rebecca Lee